PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 1) Identify datset to prepare as obs4MIPs compliant.
 2) Retrieve data desired to be made obs4MIPs compliant.
 3) Register a new source_id on this repo (a template is provided when creating an issue)
-4) When a new source_id is provided, use "download-source_id.json" to document how data was downloaded.
+4) When a new source_id is provided, create a "download-source_id.json" to document how data was downloaded.
 5) Prepare input table for running CMOR
 6) Prepare python script for reading in data an writing with CMOR.
 7) Execute script
-8) Create an issue to include the processing code in this repository.
+8) Create an issue to include the input JSONs and processing code in this repository.

 **Example**